matheus-cosentino/EvoTools/README.md

 ## 🧬 Example Workflow: Phylogenetic Analysis

 This tutorial demonstrates a complete workflow, from contigs to a final tree.
+This workflow was developed to iddentify specific genes (exemplified as Papillomavirus L1 gene from PAVE) within contigs of metagenomic data,

 **Required files:**
 * `PAVE_L1_nt.translated.fas`: Reference sequences (amino acids).